The Facts About Termites

 • Materials that these pests can’t even eat may also be damaged as they search for food.
 Plastics, rubber, mortar, and even metal have all been known to suffer occasional damage.

 If you do see any signs of termite activity around your home, including active alates around dusk or caught in spider webs, don’t do anything that might disturb them.
-It’s better to call for a professional assessment and to get more information about active termite treatments by SureSafe Pest Management.
+It’s better to call for a professional assessment and to get more information about active termite treatments by SureSafe PEST MANAGEMENT.